ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

 Fridays for me are for side projects where I act as a regular user of the language rather than as a compiler developer.

-When this change landed in master branch, there were 650 [issues with the "stage1" label](https://github.com/ziglang/zig/issues?q=is%3Aissue+is%3Aopen+label%3Astage1), indicating a problem with the compiler that is now deleted.
+When this change landed in master branch, there were 650 [open issues with the "stage1" label](https://github.com/ziglang/zig/issues?q=is%3Aissue+is%3Aopen+label%3Astage1), indicating a problem with a now deleted codebase!
 So in theory, we could instantly close all of these issues, which would be ever so satisfying.
 However, I have instituted a policy that to close one of these issues, one must either add test coverage for it, or identify test coverage that already covers it.
 Perhaps this is more effort than it is worth, but for now this is what we